canonical/setup-devstack-swift/README.md

 since a network address needs to be allocated to host.
 Only change this option when the network address conflicts with other services.

+#### `inputs.cache-key`

+**Default:** `""`

+The GitHub action cache key used for this action.
+When set to `""`, it will generate a cache key based on the default cache key schema.
+Only change this option when the default cache key confilcts with other actions, which is very unlikely to happen.

 ### Outputs

 #### `outputs.credentials`